 Users may also try the following workaround:

-The following are some scenarios on using the HTTP module.
+The following are some scenarios for using the HTTP module.

 - Replace the Module where you want to throw an error with: HTTP > Make a Request module